shungite/retmco/php/wp-content/plugins/youtube-channel/readme.txt

 If you don't wish to pay for enhancements (then you don't care would that be implemented in a week, month, year or so), then send new [Support topic](https://wordpress.org/support/plugin/youtube-channel) with *Topic title* in format **[Feature Request] ...**

 == Changelog ==

+= 3.0.8.9 =
+* Fix: Set `Hide link` for `Link to` option for `Link to Channel` in global setting does not work (reported by drweby2).
+* Change: Set minumal required WordPress version 4.0
+* Update: Supported WordPress Version to 4.4

+= 3.0.8.8 =
+* Fix: Link to channel enabled in Widget not shown if related link ID has not set in Widget (ignored general settings).
+* Fix: Undefined notices

+= 3.0.8.7 =
+* Enhance: Merge two improvements for MagnificPopupAU fork from core library (commit 60d5aa4 and 1d0f697)
+* Fix: TinyMCE button does not have icon when new post/page is created
+* Fix: Strip non-number characters entered in shortcode TinyMCE creator for Fetch, Show, Initial Width and Description length attributes.
+* Fix: make sure that Initial Width is always in pixels (if user enter width in percentage, strip percent sign and threat value as pixel value)

 = 3.0.8.6 =
 * Fix: Broken Enhanced Privacy on small screens in forked MagnificPopupAU library
 * Enhanced: Finished making code compliant to WordPress Core coding standards